 Bet365 is one of our favourite bookmakers on OpenOdds because we believe that it is one of the top performers in the British market.
 We actually have made it our favourite.
 They deliver stellar results in all areas: the plethora of sports, the range of other gaming options and of course, they have lots of different promotions you can capitalise on.
 Besides the £5 deposit minimum, they also have a minimum withdrawal amount of £5.
 They don’t charge any fees and they have by far the fastest turnaround times for withdrawals; you will receive your money between 1 to 3 days.

 The third-largest bookmaker in the UK, Coral has a 20 per cent market share.
 It’s also in the process of merging with Ladbrokes, which we think will bode well for boosting what they have available.
 They are known for one of the best bet-in play markets out there in the industry.
 Coral Connect, its multichannel service that works online, mobile and in the Coral betting shops is another one of its great services.
 Coral Connect can be used without having to register a credit card, meaning that it’s a very nice alternative to debit.
-If you do choose to use Coral with your debit card, here’s what you need to know about the rest of the details: the withdrawal minimum is the same as the deposit minimum, £5, they also don’t have any fees and you’ll get your withdrawal back to you within 2 to 5 business days.
+Since this provider is a bookmaker with debit card payment options, you can easily use your debit card to play.
+There are some conditions, however.
+For example, the withdrawal minimum is the same as the deposit minimum, £5, they also don’t have any fees and you’ll get your withdrawal back to you within 2 to 5 business days.

 Ladbrokes is one of the other big-time bookies that was the first on the scene.
 Ladbrokes is known for having extensive horse racing and football markets that are ideal for attracting the core punters in the British market.
 They have both retail betting shops and an online site which is ideal for those who like having both channels.
-Their pending merger with Coral will improve their standing as one of the top bookies known for promoting sports betting in British society.
-Like their soon-to-be partner-in-crime, they’ve got a £5 withdrawal minimum and zero withdrawal fees.
+Like other betting sites with debit card payment options, Ladbrokes has got a £5 withdrawal minimum and zero withdrawal fees.
 The money, when you do decide to withdraw it, will get to you within 3 to 5 business days.

 SkyBet is the official betting home for the EFL Cup, the second major tournament in English football.
 It’s an online-based service that’s also available for mobile and tablet.
 They really promote their focus on value betting and their promotions for frequent users also help to promote that.
 If you’re a frequent bettor, the SkyBet Club is a great incentive to win money in free bets and capitalise on the matches available on Sky.
+As we've seen with other bookmakers that accept debit card payments, some conditions apply.
 Their withdrawal minimum is £10, they don’t charge any fees and you should receive your money within 2 to 5 business days.

 Another one of the multi-channel powers, Betfred is known for many of its special bets, including the Lucky 15 Bet created by one of their founders as well as the Double-Delight and Hat Trick Heaven promotion.
 They’re also huge United supporters, so if you’re a United fan, Betfred is the bookie for you.
 They’re also the owners of Totesports, making them the epicentre of tote betting.
 Their withdrawal minimum is £5 and they have zero withdrawal fees.
 They also have a 2-5 working day withdrawal delivery window, giving you your money back in a pretty efficient fashion.

 BetVictor is known for having really generous deposit limits, effectively leaving it up to the banks to place the limits.
 This works for debit cards, meaning that for all of you big-spending punters can bet to your heart’s desire.
+Like most online bookmakers with debit card payment options, conditions apply to debit card payments.
 They have a £10 withdrawal minimum with zero fees and you will have your winnings within 2 to 5 business days.

 As one of the newer sportsbooks, they aim to create winners, hence the name.
 They have 20 sports markets covered on their sportsbook, along with bets for sports and entertainment.
 Even if it’s a newer player that’s working to improve the quality of their site, they do have some more stringent withdrawal requirements.
 Their minimum is the highest in our online bookmaker comparison, £20.
+As an online bookmaker that accepts debit cards, conditions apply to debit card payments.
 Even though there are zero withdrawal fees, it can take up to 10 days for your money to get back into your account.
 This could result in some major headaches for the punter.

 One of the other big players on the UK online betting market, Paddy Power have revamped their website in the past few years to up the ante among the other bookmakers that offer online, mobile, and retail.
 They have a £10 withdrawal minimum, zero fees and you’ll get your money back to you within 2 to 5 days.